twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The program shows a critical error when using **Complete Composites** in some glyphs in the Private Use Area (old versions only).
 After that, these glyphs cannot be recovered.
 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs with Unicode BMP mapping to the preview toolbar.
 * Despite FontCreator 5.6 having unused content and using non-standard resource layout, [UPX](https://upx.github.io/) can't test the executable file (NotPackedException: not packed by UPX) but the executable file compresses successfully with or without parameters.
-* In new fonts (verison 5.0 until 6.5), the international currency sign (¤) is mapped to the Macintosh Roman platform but not the euro (€) mapping to the same codepoint (219).
+* In new fonts (version 5.0 until 6.5), the international currency sign (¤) is mapped to the Macintosh Roman platform but not the euro (€) mapping to the same codepoint (219).
 * Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding while version 7.0 (2013-04-25) & above uses Unicode.
-Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts (except in Simplified Chinese) and when exporting kerning pairs, instead of e.g. using &lt;&lt; (much less than) for certain symbols like opening guillemot use a backslash (\\) and the hexadecimal code of any character as escape code, e.g. \\00AB.
+Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts (except in Simplified Chinese) and when exporting kerning pairs, instead of e.g. &lt;&lt; (much less than) for some symbols (e.g. opening guillemot), use a backslash followed by the character's hexadecimal code as escape code.

 ## Unregistered version limitations
 If registration is not performed during the grace period, the following restrictions will be imposed on the version number: